 How long can cavities go untreated?

 It’s important to get treatment as soon as possible, as they just continue to get worse.
-It only takes around three to six months for a cavity to reach the interior pulp of your tooth.
-When the infection reaches this, a dental filling won’t be enough to treat the decay.
-We’ll have to look into a root canal or even extraction of the tooth, depending on the severity.
+It only takes three to six months for a cavity to reach the interior pulp of your tooth.
+A dental filling won’t be enough to treat the decay when the infection reaches this stage.
+Depending on the severity, we’ll need to consider a root canal or even tooth extraction.

 When is a cavity too far gone?

-Severe infection needs more than a dental filling.
-When there are large holes in your teeth, you may require a dental crown to stabilize your tooth.
-If the decay is too persistent to stop, or your gums are infected and can’t support your teeth like they need, extraction is the solution.
-While we offer tooth replacement options, we have to get your oral health on track first, before exploring those options.
+A severe infection requires more than a dental filling.
+When there are large holes in your teeth, you may need a dental crown to stabilize your tooth.
+If the decay is too advanced or your gums are too infected to support your teeth, extraction may be the solution.
+While we offer tooth replacement options, we must get your oral health on track first before exploring those options.

 Do cavities get worse with age?

-Cavities in seniors have become more and more prominent.
+Cavities in seniors are becoming increasingly common.
 As we age, our gum tissue recedes more, exposing more of the soft part of your tooth.
-It’s easier for bacteria to get into this area of the tooth and start to eat through the protective layers.
+It’s easier for bacteria to get into this tooth area and eat through the protective layers.

 How many cavities is normal?